 Reservations for dormitory housing can now be made online.
-Visit www.virginia.edu/housing/conferences and click "Secure online registration."
+Visit www.virginia.edu/housing/conferences, click "Current Programs", and select "Rare Book School."
 Payment (using any major credit card) is due at the time of booking.
 The deadline for housing requests falls exactly one month before each session begins; after this date a \$50 late fee will be applied to your reservation.